kingjon3377/poetry_ebook_utils/README.md

 In addition to one set of commands that can use either `poemscol` or `poetrytex`, this project contains a command (not original to me) to let an image use up the rest of the current page, but not overflow to the next.

+`helpers.tex` is licensed [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/), since I found its code in a StackExchange answer, and I have relased any copyright interest *I* had in the CSS file into the public domain; the rest is licensed under [the LaTeX Project Public License](http://www.latex-project.org/lppl.txt), version 1.3c or later.
+For the purposes of that license I consider `poemscompat.tex` to be a separate project from the rest of the apparatus, though they are distributed together and both `md2tex.sh` and `ebook_builder.sh` depend on it.